 International Organization for Migration

-IOM provides returns services for people choosing to return home voluntarily.
-This assistance is available to eligible people through IOM's Assisted Voluntary Return (AVR) and Reintegration Assistance (RA) programmes.
+IOM provides returns assistance for people choosing to return home voluntarily.
+This assistance is available through IOM's Assisted Voluntary Return (AVR) programme.

 Assisted Voluntary Return

-If you are eligible for assistance, IOM can also help you organise travel documents and make transport arrangements, including organising your plane ticket.
+When you talk to IOM, they can provide you with returns information and returns counselling.
+If you are able to access IOM’s assistance, they can also help you organise travel documents and make transport arrangements, including organising your plane ticket.

-Your discussion with IOM is confidential and is designed to help you make informed choices about your future.
+Your discussion with IOM is confidential and can help you make informed choices about your return.

-If you are an asylum seeker who arrived in Australia by boat - without a valid visa and choose to return home voluntarily, you may be eligible to gain access to IOM's reintegration assistance service.
+If you are an asylum seeker who arrived in Australia by boat, without a valid visa, and choose to return home voluntarily, you may be able to access Reintegration Assistance.

 The Return home voluntarily video explains this process.